libgdx/libgdx.github.io/_pages/dev/-contributing/contributing.md

 </ul>
 </div>

-Determine if any new classes are compatible with GWT, and either **include** or **exclude** elements to the [GWT module](https://github.com/libgdx/libgdx/blob/master/gdx/res/com/badlogic/gdx.gwt.xml).
+For each new file added to LibGDX, you need to determine whether it is compatible with GWT, and either **include** or **exclude** it in the [GWT module](https://github.com/libgdx/libgdx/blob/master/gdx/res/com/badlogic/gdx.gwt.xml).
+To include a class file, add a new entry to the `gdx/src/com/badlogic/gdx.gwt.xml` file.
 See for example [this PR](https://github.com/libgdx/libgdx/pull/5018/files#diff-13b547f0d1b0872d60d67db4ca0b266d).
 If the new file isn't added to `gdx/src/com/badlogic/gdx.gwt.xml`, an error similar to

 ```
     [ERROR] Errors in 'jar:file:<...>'
           [ERROR] Line <line num>: No source code is available for type com.badlogic.gdx.graphics.g3d.environment.PointShadowLight; did you forget to inherit a required module?
     [ERROR] Aborting compile due to errors in some input files
 ```

 may be seen.